acmsigsoft/EmpiricalStandards/docs/Replication.md

 </checklist>

-### Desirable
+### Desirable Attributes

 <checklist name="Desirable">

 - [ ] 	clearly seperates information about (i) the original study, (ii) the replication, (iii) the comparison of results, and (iv) conclusions <sup>[1](#footnote1)</sup>
 - [ ] 	improves on the original study in some way (e.g., design, analysis, statistical power)
 - for *families of replications*:
   	- [ ] provides a brief summary of the previous studies and replications, including information about how the studies were related, conclusions drawn and current state of knowledge about the topic
 	- [ ] places the results into the context of the entire family of studies
   	- [ ] draws conclusions based on analysis of the results of the entire family of studies
 - [ ] 	differentiates between minor and major differences when discussing inconsistent results, elaborates on whether the differences are reasonable and/or expected
 - [ ]	 draws conclusions across the two (or more) studies; provides insights that would not have been evident from either study individually
 - [ ] 	highlights any conclusions of the original study that were strengthened
 - [ ] 	compares the limitations of the replication to the limitations of the original study
 - [ ] 	proposes hypotheses about new context variables that may have become evident through the analysis of multiple studies

 </checklist>